LeandroZipitria/Convergence/README.md

 - a count variable of the number of competition and brands for each triple

-The order of files, and its explanation, is as follow:
+The order of files, and its explanation, is as follow (TBReviewed):

 1) 0.Bases.Convergence.R: run the regressions of the price database to filter the series and store the residuals.